Nickelodeon Guts: My Family's Got Guts

 A revival of the show, My Family's Got Guts, debuted on September 15, 2008, filmed at Universal Studios Florida as was the original (but due to it already being occupied, not on the same sound stage as the original).
 This version was hosted by Ben Lyons, along with Australian celebrity Asha Kuerten as the referee.
 Unlike the original, it followed a bracket tournament format featuring two families competing as teams per episode, with points earned being used to provide a head start for the winning team during the Aggro Crag rather than determine the winners of the episode.

 Video game

 In November 1994, a video game based on the series was developed and published by Viacom New Media exclusively for the Super NES.
 One or two players may compete in many of the events that debuted in the TV show, including the Aggro Crag.
 The game is based on the actual footage of the show and contains filmed contestants.
 Nintendo Power praised the game's graphics, but criticized the poor control.
+The game will be re-released for modern consoles by Limited Run Games alongside Rocko's Modern Life: Spunky's Dangerous Day (1994) and Aaahh!!!
+Real Monsters (1995) in the collection Nickelodeon Splat Pack.